acloudfan/Amazon-RDS-Aurora-Postgres-v1/migration/dms/README.md

 # Set the password
 sudo mysql_secure_installation
     - Enter current password for root (enter for none): <<Hit enter>>
-    - Set root password?  =  Y
+    - Set root password?  =  n
-    - New password = password
-    - Re-enter password = password
     - Remove anonymous users? = Y
-    - Rest all = n
+    - Disallow root login remotely?  = n
+    - Remove test database and access to it? = Y
+    - Reload privilege tables now? = Y

 3. Setup a user for DMS to use
 ------------------------------